 The liver-specific proteome

 The liver is both the largest internal organ and the largest gland in the human body.
 The human liver has a number of physiological functions including production of bile, hormones and vitamins, storage of glycogen, removal of toxic substances, decomposition of red blood cells, synthesis of plasma proteins and homeostatic regulation of the plasma constituents.
 The liver is formed by parenchymal cells (hepatocytes and bile ducts cells) and non-parenchymal cells (sinusoidal endothelial cells, Kupffer cells, and hepatic stellate cells) that together synchronize the vital functions in liver homeostasis.
-Transcriptome analysis shows that 72% (n=14110) of all human proteins (n=19670) are expressed in the liver and 936 of these genes show an elevated expression in liver compared to other tissue types.
+Transcriptome analysis shows that 68% (n=13652) of all human proteins (n=20090) are expressed in the liver and 973 of these genes show an elevated expression in the liver compared to other tissue types.

 The liver transcriptome

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the liver compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the liver compared to other tissues.
 As evident in Table 1, all genes elevated in liver are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in liver.
+The number of genes in the subdivided categories of elevated expression in liver.

 Protein expression of genes elevated in liver